Loading...

 Pause now to do questions one and two.

-And for question three, using the same set of squares, create two triangles, this time using squares with areas 2, 5 and 6 units squared and a separate triangle with squares 4, 10 and 12 units squared.
+This time using squares with areas two, five and six units squared and a separate triangle with squares four, 10 and 12 units squared.

-When you've done that, measure the angles in both of those triangles and see if you can spot any patterns between the two triangles.
+When you've done that, measure the angles in both of those triangles, and see if you can spot any patterns between the two triangles.

 For question number four, create a triangle that is similar but not congruent to a triangle made from the squares with areas 21, 27 and 39 units squared.